leaningtech/webvm/README.md

 <img src="/assets/fork_deploy_instructions.gif" alt="deploy_instructions_gif" width="90%">

-After the action completes, it will show the URL to the GitHub Pages site below the `deploy_to_github_pages` job.
+After the action completes, which takes a few minutes, it will show the URL to the GitHub Pages site below the `deploy_to_github_pages` job.

 <img src="/assets/result.png" width="70%" >